Tuition & Financial Aid

 While every organization's policies on educational support vary, we have assembled an employer support resource guide with some tips and strategies for determining whom to approach, framing the conversation, providing contextual evidence and negotiating financial aid terms.

-To begin the process of applying for eligible military education benefits, visit Vets.gov and complete the Education Benefits Application Process.
+To begin the process of applying for eligible military education benefits, visit the VA site and complete the Education Benefits Application Process.

 UNC-Chapel Hill is approved by the Veterans Administration as a training facility for students receiving military education benefits.
 Once you are deemed eligible to receive military education benefits, and are admitted to the program and registered for classes, you must complete and submit the MBA@UNC Veterans Enrollment Form (PDF) in order to receive VA benefits for the MBA@UNC Program.